LaunchCodeEducation/java-web-development/src/chapters/auth/login-registration-forms.rst

       return "login";
    }

-The form template itself should be placed in ``templates/login.html``, and is also similar to the regitration template:
+The form template itself should be placed in ``templates/login.html``, and is also similar to the registration template:

 .. sourcecode:: html